Reconnecting mind and body

 > the extra bit_over_

-All the examples I gave in this article are part of a larger trend exploring the role physical actions play in learning [Abrahamson 2015].
+All the examples I gave in this article are part of a larger trend, exploring the role that physical actions play in learning [Abrahamson 2015].
 But why does it work?
 There are several explanations [Pouw 2014, Tran 2017].
 First, it gives learners a language to discuss some concepts even before they are familiar with the corresponding formalisms.
 For example, children can explain some of their mathematical ideas by using their hands, without having to worry about all the fancy symbols and names yet.
-Second, the body and the objects used to represent stuff take on a part of the cognitive load.
+Second, the body and the objects used to represent things take on a part of the cognitive load.
 In a way, these are used as memory for our reasoning.
 This is why it is much easier to play chess with the eyes open than with the eyes closed.
 Finally, embodiment reconnects potentially abstract concepts to the tangible world, and makes them, in a sense, more concrete.

 In conclusion, whether focusing on the body itself, or on the manipulation of objects, it is important to consider involving meaningful physical actions in learning activities.

 PPS: This topic is so vast, my dear people.
 I chose to focus on learning but there is more to this!

 To go further:

 This is a beautiful book about embodiment and mathematics:

 Another definition that I like is embodiment as the “idea that human cognition is rooted in the bidirectional perceptual and physical interactions of the body with the world” [Tran 2017]

 Another example I like to think about is the case of drummers.
 A lot about learning how to play drums doesn’t require practicing on drums.
 Many drummers actually practice on random objects or their own bodies to get the timing right.